aiuta-com/docs/docs/developer/scheme/configuration.md

 ```

 1. Defines the text label for the "Powered By Aiuta" branding element in the interface.
-2. Controls the color scheme used to highlight the "Aiuta" in the "Powered By Aiuta" label.
+2. Controls the color scheme used to highlight "Aiuta" in the `poweredByAiuta` label.
-3. Uses the default Aiuta-brand color to highlighting "Aiuta" in the "Powered By Aiuta" label, which is :material-square-rounded:{ .cl-aiuta } `#FF4000FF`
+3. Uses the default Aiuta-brand color to highlight "Aiuta" in the `poweredByAiuta` label, which is :material-square-rounded:{ .cl-aiuta } `#FF4000FF`
-4. Applies the `primary` color to the entire label without highlighting "Aiuta".
+4. Applies the [`primary` color](#color) to the entire label without highlighting "Aiuta".

 ### [:material-arrow-up-left:](#configuration) Features
 ```typescript